foxkill/auctionresult/README.md

 # Ars (stands for auction result)

 ars is a command line tool that can show the results of treasury auctions.
-The results can move market when they are very bad (tailing) or are received very goot (stop through).
-You can get the results for bonds that were auctioned let's say for 153 days and were in the 20yr tenor
+The´se results can move market when they are either very bad (tails) or are received as very good (stop through).
+You can get the results for bonds that were auctioned let's say in the 153 days and were in the 20yr tenor by:

 ```console
 foo@bar:~$ ars latest --sectype=bond --tenor=20y --days=153
 foo